 If you have a serious issue that you need to discuss with your student, take some time to prepare for the conversation.
-You may also want to let your student know ahead of time that you need to talk, so that she can prepare as well.
+You may also want to let your student know ahead of time that you need to talk, so that they can prepare as well.
 Your conversation will be more productive if you’ve both gathered any information that you need, and thought about what you want to say.
-If, for instance, your student is in academic difficulty at school, gather information (or ask her to gather information) about her grades, the reality of academic probation, the process, support available at school.
-Then your conversation can go to the next level of how she can work to improve the situation.
+If, for instance, your student is in academic difficulty at school, gather information (or ask them to gather information) about their grades, the reality of academic probation, the process, support available at school.
+Then your conversation can go to the next level of how they can work to improve the situation.

 Principle #2: Remember that a conversation is transactional